If You Need to Comply With CMMC 2.0, Here Is Your Complete CMMC Compliance Checklist

 FCI is another lesser form of information related to the contractual relationships between contractors and agencies.
 CMMC is built to handle both cases.

-Additionally, some advanced levels of CMMC compliance will draw from NIST SP 800-172, “Enhanced Security Requirements for Protecting Controlled Unclassified Information: A Supplement to NIST Special Publication 800-171.”
+Additionally, Level 3 of CMMC compliance will draw from NIST SP 800-172, “Enhanced Security Requirements for Protecting Controlled Unclassified Information: A Supplement to NIST Special Publication 800-171.”

 CMMC 2.0 Requirements: Understanding the Updated Cybersecurity Standards